-- (1) Regional councils must work with territorial authorities, relevant agencies and tangata whenua to develop a monitoring plan for indigenous biodiversity in their regions and each of their districts. - (2) Every monitoring plan must: - (a) establish methods and timeframes for monitoring: - the maintenance of indigenous biodiversity in, and the ecological integrity and physical extent of, SNAs; and - (ii) the maintenance of identified taonga; and - (iii) the achievement of restoration objectives established under clause 3.21; and - (iv) the percentage of indigenous vegetation cover in urban and non-urban environments in its region, as required under clause 3.22.
+- (1) Regional councils must work with tangata whenua, territorial authorities, relevant agencies and other relevant stakeholders to develop a monitoring plan for indigenous biodiversity in their regions and each of their districts. - (2) Every monitoring plan must: - (a) establish methods and timeframes for monitoring: - (i) the maintenance of indigenous biodiversity in, and the ecological integrity and physical extent of, SNAs; and - (ii) the maintenance of identified taonga; and - (iii) the achievement of restoration objectives established under clause 3.21; and - (iv) the percentage of indigenous vegetation cover in urban and non-urban environments in its region, as required under clause 3.22. - use best practice methods, or nationally agreed standards or methods, for monitoring areas that allow for comparability; and